Spiritdude/nodemcu-shell/README.md

 sudo npm install nodemcu-tool -g
 ```

-ESP32 Support: see [https://github.com/Spiritdude/NodeMCU-Tool](NodeMCU-Tool with ESP32 support), contains a patch so ESP32 is supported as well, I expect my PR or equivalant being included soon (2018/02/04).
+ESP32 Support: see [NodeMCU-Tool with ESP32 support](https://github.com/Spiritdude/NodeMCU-Tool), contains a patch so ESP32 is supported as well, I expect my PR or equivalant being included soon (2018/02/04).

 ## Firmware
 The recommended modules for your firmware from [nodemcu-build.com](https://nodemcu-build.com):